abjerner/Skybrud.Social.Vimeo/authentication/authentication-page.md

 This page will describe the steps involved for setting up a page for authenticating with the Vimeo Advanced API using OAuth 1.0a.

-To get started, we need to initialize a new instance of the {{class:Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient}} class.
+To get started, we need to initialize a new instance of the <code type="Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient, Skybrud.Social.Vimeo">VimeoOAuthClient</code> class.
 This class is used for the authentication, as well as the raw communication with the Advanced API once the user is authenticated.
 The class has properties which should be populated with information about your Vimeo app:

 ```csharp
 VimeoOAuthClient oauth = new VimeoOAuthClient {